 What is a Surety Bond?

-A Surety Bond provides the back up guarantee for a Contract between two Commercial Parties
+A Surety Bond provides the Backup Guarantee for a Contract between Two Commercial Parties.
+It is a Tripartite Agreement.

 What is an Assignment of Contract Debt?